Worzel Gummidge (TV series): Outline

 A total of four series with 30 episodes and an extended Christmas special were made between 1979 and 1981.
 When Southern lost its contract to broadcast on ITV, the new contract-holder, TVS, did not renew the show, despite a press campaign led by the Daily Star.
-Attempts were made to continue the series: for it to be produced independently by Southern for the BBC and then for it to be produced in Ireland, but these failed.
-HTV continued with their plans to produce the show in Ireland but these fell through because of trade union problems, as did attempts by the same company to make further episodes in England; the scripts that Waterhouse & Hall had written for the Irish episodes were, however, published in book form.
-Pertwee and Stubbs starred in the musical Worzel Gummidge in 1981 at the Birmingham Repertory Theatre which also starred Lucy Benjamin (then Lucy Jane Baker) as Sue.
+Unsuccessful attempts were made to continue the series: one for it to be produced independently by Southern for the BBC, and another for it to be produced in Ireland, HTV continued with their plans to produce the show in Ireland, but they fell through because of trade union problems, as did attempts by the same company to make further episodes in England.
+However, the scripts that Waterhouse and Hall had written for the Irish episodes were published in book form.
+In 1981, Pertwee and Stubbs starred in the musical Worzel Gummidge at the Birmingham Repertory Theatre, which also starred Lucy Benjamin (then Lucy Jane Baker) as Sue.
 Jon Pertwee's final TV appearance as Worzel was in 1995, to celebrate 40 years of ITV.

-"Worzel's Song", sung by Jon Pertwee, was released in 1980, reaching number 33 in the UK charts.
+"Worzel's Song", sung by Jon Pertwee, was released in 1980; it reached number 33 in the UK charts.

 Filming locations

 The main locations for filming were the villages of Stockbridge, King's Somborne and Braishfield, along with Broughton for the fourth series, all of which are near Romsey in Hampshire.
-The Scatterbrook Farm scenes were filmed at Pucknall in Braishfield; Michelmersh was used for the scenes in the Scatterbrook barn.
-Worzel's scarecrow stand was filmed near Fishpond's Farm between Braishfield and King's Somborne at OS grid location SU378274.
+The Scatterbrook Farm scenes were filmed at Pucknall in Braishfield.
+Michelmersh was used for the scenes in the Scatterbrook barn.
+Worzel's scarecrow stand was filmed near Fishpond's Farm, between Braishfield and King's Somborne at OS grid location SU378274.

 New Zealand

-The programme remained in limbo until Channel 4, along with Television New Zealand commissioned Worzel Gummidge Down Under in 1986, which was shot on location in New Zealand; It ran for two series totaling 22 episodes.
-Only Pertwee and Stubbs remained from the original cast, with Bruce Phillips joining the cast as the Crowman (Geoffrey Bayldon declined to reprise the role) and Olivia Ihimaera-Smiler, daughter of prominent Māori author Witi Ihimaera joining as one of the children.
-The Lord of the Rings director Peter Jackson received an early credit for his work providing special effects for the series.
+The programme remained in limbo until Channel 4, along with Television New Zealand, commissioned Worzel Gummidge Down Under in 1986, which was shot on location in New Zealand.
+It ran for two series totalling 22 episodes.
+Only Pertwee and Stubbs remained from the original cast, with Bruce Phillips joining the cast as the Crowman, after Geoffrey Bayldon declined to reprise the role.
+Olivia Ihimaera-Smiler, daughter of prominent Māori author Witi Ihimaera, joined as one of the children.
+The Lord of the Rings director, Peter Jackson, received an early credit for his work providing special effects for the series.

-Michael Grade, the newly appointed head of Channel 4, cancelled the series when the New Zealand version drew low audience figures.
+Michael Grade, the newly appointed head of Channel 4, cancelled the series after the New Zealand version drew low audience figures.